adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 ---

 {{< lead >}}
-Build your own cheap while powerful self-hosted complete CI/CD solution by following this opinionated guide 🎉
+Build your own cheap but powerful self-hosted cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

 This is the **Part II** of more global topic tutorial.
 [Back to first part]({{< ref "/posts/02-build-your-own-docker-swarm-cluster" >}}) to start from beginning.